This Is How You Budget: What It Is, Why You Need One And How To Do It Right

-What it is and why you need one
+What a budget is and why you need one

 A budget is a truthful list of the cost of all the things you need that you pay for to keep yourself alive and happy.
 And you need to know, realistically, what your living expenses are – especially if you have specific financial goals such as saving for a deposit or planning for your retirement.